Project Introduction

 History

-• April 2018 – March 2020 Ministry of Internal Affairs and Communications, Strategic Information and Communications Research and Development Promotion Project (SCOPE)
+• April 2018 – March 2020 Ministry of Internal Affairs and Communications, Strategic Information and Communications Research and Development Promotion Project (SCOPE) Priority Area Research and Development “Research and development of adaptive gesture interface for improving accessibility”

 Representative Ikushi Yoda (AIST), sharing member Yoko Kobayashi, Awazawa Hiroyuki (NCNP)

-Summery : We research and develop a gesture interface for people with disabilities who cannot use ordinary devices to operate PCs.
+Summary : We research and develop a gesture interface for people with disabilities who cannot use ordinary devices to operate PCs.
 We develop a unconstrained and non-contactable interfaces using commercially available distance image sensor to reduce the price.
 Our first target is people with disabilities, and we develop the technology to adapt their movements to develop standard technology in the future.

 Acknowledgment: This research and development work was supported by the MIC/SCOPE #181503007 in Japan.

-• April 2016 – March 2019 Ministry of Education, Culture, Sports, Science and Technology, Science and research basis B “Research of adaptable gesture interface for people with disabilities to support communication ”
+• April 2016 – March 2019 Ministry of Education, Culture, Sports, Science and Technology, Science and research basis B “Research of adaptable gesture interface for people with disabilities to support communication”

 Representative Ikushi Yoda (AIST), sharing member Tsuyoshi Nakayama, Kazuyuki Ito (NRC), Yoko Kobayashi (NCNP)